Clozapine (By mouth)

 Treats schizophrenia.
 Also lowers the risk of suicidal behavior in patients who have schizophrenia or schizoaffective disorder.

-Clozaril, FazaCloThere may be other brand names for this medicine.
+Clozaril, FazaClo, VersaclozThere may be other brand names for this medicine.

 How to Use This Medicine:

-- If you are using the disintegrating tablet, make sure your hands are dry before you handle the tablet.
-Do not open the blister pack that contains the tablet until you are ready to take it.
-Remove the tablet from the blister pack by peeling back the foil, then taking the tablet out.
+- Make sure your hands are dry before you handle the disintegrating tablet.
+Peel back the foil from the blister pack, then remove the tablet.
 Do not push the tablet through the foil.
 Place the tablet in your mouth.
-It should melt quickly.
-After the tablet has melted, swallow or take a drink of water.
+After it has melted, swallow or take a drink of water.
 The disintegrating tablet may also be chewed.

 Drugs and Foods to Avoid: